REU home

 Mentor: Amit Lath

-Project: Research with the Compact Muon Solenoid Experiment at the Large Hadron Collider— no longer available>
+Project: Research with the Compact Muon Solenoid Experiment at the Large Hadron Collider

 Description: High energy particle physics is an exciting field, filled with many yet-to-be-answered questions about the world around us.
-The highest energy ever collider in the world, the Large Hadron Collider (LHC), collides protons at a high energy and provides us with the tools to answer some of these questions.
+The world’s highest energy collider, the Large Hadron Collider (LHC), collides protons at a high energy and provides us with the tools to answer some of these questions.
 State-of-the-art technology used by the Compact Muon Solenoid (CMS) detector at the LHC plays a key role in this effort.
-The REU student working on this project will have the opportunity to work on a range of possible searches for new particles and new phenomena such as those predicted by supersymmetry in current CMS data, as well as help design innovative new search techniques for the challenging environment of the upcoming High-Luminosity LHC (HL-LHC).
+The REU student working on this project will have the opportunity to work on a range of possible searches for new particles and new phenomena such as those predicted by supersymmetry in current CMS data, and help design innovative new search techniques for the challenging environment of the upcoming High-Luminosity LHC (HL-LHC).

 Mentor: Andrew Mastbaum

 Description: Neutrinos are the most abundant massive fundamental particles in our universe, but among the least understood.
-Measuring neutrino properties expands our knowledge of matter's most fundamental constituents and may help explain the very existence of our matter-filled universe.
-Our group is involved with an array of experiments using particle accelerator-produced neutrino beams to study the properties of neutrinos and their interactions with other matter, including the upcoming Short-Baseline Neutrino Program hosted at Fermilab and DUNE.
-A student working on this project will work with simulated data and/or data from detector prototypes to study the capabilities of these upcoming experiments for discerning neutrino interaction models and measuring neutrino oscillations.
-Students will gain experience with the physics of neutrinos and neutrino detectors as well as data analysis techniques and software tools.
+Measuring neutrino properties expands our knowledge of matter’s most fundamental constituents and may help explain the very existence of our matter-filled universe.
+Our group is involved with an array of experiments using particle accelerator-produced neutrino beams to study the properties of neutrinos and their interactions with other matter, including the Short-Baseline Neutrino Program hosted at Fermilab and DUNE.
+Students working on this project will work with data from these detectors to study neutrinos' interactions with matter and the implications for measuring neutrino oscillations.
+Students will gain experience with neutrino physics and particle detectors as well as data analysis techniques and software tools.

 Nanophysics